 In many of the below lessons, we encourage you to use short stories and scenes you’ve already created.
-If you would like to create new stories and scenes, first, please explore at our 30 Stories in 30 Days Workshop, where you can pick and choose writing prompts.
+If you would like to create a new short stories and scenes first, please explore at our 30 Stories in 30 Days Workshop, where you can pick and choose writing prompts.

-- To read a variety of scenes from contemporary short stories and examine the fiction techniques used by the writers to engage readers;
+- To read a variety of scenes from contemporary short stories and examine the fiction techniques used by short story writers to engage readers;

 - To generate drafts of prose scenes with compelling characters and narrative tension, scenes that you may want to later develop into complete stories;

 - To explore tone, tension, catharsis, humor, poetic language and more within the short story form;

 - To excavate personal essays for organic scene material;

 - To receive feedback on your writing so that you can accomplish your objectives for scenes and be better prepared to revise your work to make it the best it can be;

 - To strengthen your writing craft by honing your analytical skills and providing constructive feedback on others’ work;